Community Herbalism Intensive

 This program is designed to give students a comprehensive, hands-on practical study of herbal medicine.
-Classes are divided between classroom teaching and time outdoors identifying, gathering and preparing plants.
-The goal of the program is for students to have a well-rounded overview of herbalism, plants and a solid foundation of clinical herbalism.
+Classes are divided between classroom teaching and time outdoors identifying, gathering, and preparing plants.
+The goal of the program is for students to have a well-rounded overview of herbalism, plants, and a solid foundation of clinical herbalism.
+Please see the write-up of the individual classes here, and the syllabus below.